ZeroCM/zcm/docs/lcm_to_zcm.md

  - `zcm_handle_timeout()` is not supported
  - `zcm_subscription_set_queue_capacity` is not supported
  - LCMType-style enums are not supported
- - The C-based logplayer is not currently supported
-   - However, the Java-based logplayer is supported
  - Language bindings not currently supported:
-   - Python
    - Lua
    - C#
  - Operating Systems not currently supported